Prachipandey28/bone_cancer_detection/README.md

 🙏 Acknowledgements

-Special thanks to my friend Mohit for helping in model training and supporting this project.
+Special thanks to my friend  for helping in model training and supporting this project.

 🤝 Contributing